-This online training course covers DSE – the Display Screen Equipment Regulations 1992 and shows users how to set up and use a workstation correctly.
-On successful completion, your training certificate is valid for three years.
+This online training course covers DSE – the Display Screen Equipment Regulations 1992 and shows users how to carry out a display screen equipment assessment by setting up a workstation correctly to avoid musculoskeletal complaints.

-- Because this DSE course teaches you about good posture which increases work station pleasure and helps prevent strains and injuries.
+- Correct posture which increases work station felicity, dampens muscle tension and helps prevent strains and injuries.

-- Do you work at a desk or workstation and sit in the same position for long periods of time?
+- Do you work at a desk or workstation and sit in the same position for periods of an hour or more?

 - Do you use a mouse, roller ball, keyboard and display screen?

 If you answer 'yes' to either of the above then this course is for you.

 - Do you know the correct posture techniques and good working practices to prevent RSIs, neck, back or limb complaints?

 - Do you know how to carry out a DSE assessment with the correct set up of chairs, armrests, seat heights and display screen distances to create an ergonomically suitable working environment?